◾Dynamic Rewards

 Dynamic Bonuses are structured around three key components.

-1st step - you need to define a bonus formula.
-E.g. "5% of Bets - Wins" and optionally filter transactions that should be counted, for example you can exclude games of category Roulette.
-In this step, you should also define the result of the calculation - "amount" or "template."
+1st step: define a bonus formula.
+E.g., "5% of Bets - Wins" and optionally filter transactions that should be counted, for example, you can exclude games of category Roulette.
+In this step, you should also define the calculation result: "amount" or "template."

-When ready with the concept, you must build a formula definition using the building blocks in the left menu.
+When the concept is ready, you must build a formula definition using the building blocks in the left menu.
 The example below shows the "tired" bonus definition with 5% of bets if the total bet amount is above 500, 3% if above 300, and 1% otherwise.

 Here are a few examples of how you can use them.